Need to learn Apple’s Swift development language? Help is at hand with these handy online resources, including free & paid courses.

 There are plenty of other Swift courses available at Lynda.com too, and the difference between this site and Udemy is that, with Udemy you pay to download individual courses, whereas Lynda.com offers a monthly subscription that gives you access to unlimited courses, so you can try lots of them.

-Lynda.com charges between £12.95 a month and £18.95 per month depending on the level of service you want, and once you’ve paid you can access all of its courses, whatever the subject, alongside this series of Swift lessons.
+Lynda.com charges £19.99/$25 per month if you sign up for the annual plan, and once you’ve paid you can access all of its courses, whatever the subject, alongside this series of Swift lessons.
 If you’re not sure whether you'd suit this kind of tutoring, try out a free preview account first.

 Podcasts about Swift development